Guance Log Collection and Analysis Best Practices¶

 Adding Local Patterns¶

-Grok essentially predefines some regular expressions for text matching and extraction and names these predefined regular expressions for easy use and nested referencing to extend countless new patterns.
-For example, DataKit has three built-in patterns as follows:
+Grok essentially predefines some regular expressions for text matching and extraction, and names the predefined regular expressions for easy use and nested reference to expand countless new patterns.
+For example, DataKit has the following three built-in patterns:

-Based on the above three built-in patterns, you can extend your own built-in pattern named time
+Based on the above three built-in patterns, you can expand your own built-in pattern and name it time:

 # Add time to the file in the pattern directory, this pattern is a global pattern and can be referenced anywhere